Today, I will be sharing how I set up my self-employed business after I arrived in Canada.

 I went to the business application page on Service Ontario HERE.
 I didn’t need to conduct a business name search because my business name is very unique so I already knew no one would be using it.

-I answered a series of questions about what type of business activity I would be conducting before entering my trade name, business activity and products/services I will be providing.
+I answered a series of questions about what type of business activity I would be conducting before entering my trade name, business activity, and products/services I will be providing.

 Once the information was confirmed, I was taken to the payment portal where I was charged $60 for the business license, which is renewable every 5 years.

-A few minutes after making the payment, my master business license was sent to me by email and I was in business, sort of.
+A few minutes after making the payment, my Master Business License was sent to me by email and I was in business, sort of.

 Registering the business was one step on a long checklist for setting up my self-employed business in Canada.